azmifauzy/uprising-music/README.md

-# uprising-music
+# What is Uprising?
-Simple Application for Stream Music
+Uprising is Simple Application for Stream Music.
+Build with :
+- PHP 7
+- JavaScript
+- Bootstrap 4

 # Installation
 1. Clone or Download -> Download ZIP